BRINGING CONSUMER FINANCE EXPERTISE TO PACE

 SPRUCE PACE AVAILABILITY

-Spruce PACE is currently available to finance residential solar PV systems in municipalities in California.
-We plan to add PACE financing for energy efficiency improvements later this year.
+Spruce PACE is available to finance residential energy efficiency improvements and solar PV systems in municipalities in California.

 LEADING CONSUMER PROTECTION STANDARDS